bespoken/bespoken-docs/faq/README.md

 ### What countries are supported?
 We have a vast number of supported destinations (nearly 200 locales).
 If you have doubts about the country you are trying to reach with your tests, simply send us an email at [support@bespoken.io](mailto:support@bespoken.io) to double check for you.

+### What different IVR/CCaaS platforms do you support?
+Our IVR end-to-end testing is system agnostic.
+We only need the phone number you want us to call to and we'll handle the rest.
+This has allowed us to work with many platforms including: Genesys, AWS Connect, Twilio, and many more.

+### Can I use Bespoken to monitor my IVR?
+Yes, monitoring is available for all platforms that Bespoken supports.
+Take a look at our [monitoring docs](/monitoring/) to see how monitoring can help you.

+### Can I simulate load on my IVR with the Bespoken dashboard?
+Bespoken offers Load Testing for IVR.
+Load testing can help you verify that your system is prepared for big traffic events.
+During Load Testing, we'll use functional tests created in the Dashboard for putting the desired stress to your system.
+However, the Load testing itself is not run within the Dashboard, and it requires a Bespoken SME to help setting up.
+Please, contact us at [contact@bespoken.io](mailto:contact@bespoken.io) if you would want to know more about Load Testing.

 ## Webchat

 ### What if my webchat is embedded in an iframe?